chrisburnell/chrisburnell.com/notes-on-god.md

 # Notes on GATE OV DOOM

 1. meta itemprop? wotszis?
-2. You should define a language on your HTML tag: <html lang="en">
+2. You should define a language on your HTML tag: &lt;html lang="en"&gt;
 3. Linking to [a JS file on another site](http://trentrichardson.com/Impromptu/jquery-impromptu.js) which isn't publicly available.
 What does the jQuery Impromptu thing do that you need?
 4. Inline CSS between &lt;style&gt; tags.
 This should go in your CSS.
 5. Got some Inline JS between &lt;script&gt; tags.
 This should go in a dedicated JS file.